SQL Integration

 Setting-Based Authentication

-• Host - The machine name or IP address where SQL Server is running.
+• Host: Machine name or IP where SQL Server runs

 User-Based Authentication